 Accolade reverse engineered Sega's video game programs in order to discover the requirements for compatibility with the Genesis console.
-As part of the reverse engineering process, Accolade transformed the machine-readable object code contained in Sega's game cartridges into human-readable source code using a process called "disassembly" or "decompilation" Accolade purchased a Genesis console and three Sega game cartridges, wired a decompiler into the console circuitry, and generated printouts of the resulting source code.
+As part of the reverse engineering process, Accolade transformed the machine-readable object code contained in Sega's game cartridges into human-readable source code using a process called "disassembly" or "decompilation"2 Accolade purchased a Genesis console and three Sega game cartridges, wired a decompiler into the console circuitry, and generated printouts of the resulting source code.
 Accolade engineers studied and annotated the printouts in order to identify areas of commonality among the three game programs.
-They then loaded the disassembled code back into a computer, and experimented to discover the interface specifications for the Gene-
+They then loaded the disassembled code back into a computer, and experimented to discover the interface specifications for the Genesis console by modifying the programs and studying the results.
+At the end of the reverse engineering process, Accolade created a development manual that incorporated the information it had discovered about the requirements for a Genesis-compatible game.
+The manual contained only functional descriptions of the interface requirements and did not include any of Sega's code.

-Sega Genesis console

-What about cases like Barr-Mullin and Silvaco, which asserted that reverse engineering object code was impossible?
+Sega Genesis console What about cases like Barr-Mullin and Silvaco, which asserted that reverse engineering object code was impossible?